OUR FAVORITE GEAR

 Liquid Bandage

-It’s waterproof so you can continue swimming if staph is a danger.
+It’s waterproof, so you can continue swimming if staph is a danger.
 Also lets the skin breathe.
-It comes with a little brush inside so we have one for each of us.
+There is a little brush inside, so we have one for each of us.
 Do not buy the spray-on kind – it’s expensive and empty in no time.

 Handmixer